HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Experiments

 Figure~\ref{fig:llmtopk} shows the trends in time consumption and ranking-based metrics as $k$ varies.
 As expected, inference time increases approximately linearly with larger $k$ values due to longer prompts constructed from larger candidate sets, which has more tokens in the prompt.
 However, the performance gains are marginal beyond $k=20$; only the increase from $k=10$ to $k=20$ yields a noticeable improvement in MRR.
 Considering the trade-off between effectiveness and efficiency, we set $k=20$ in all experiments.

-We also assess the effect of LLM size on the predictor.
 Table ~\ref{tab:llama3_3b} reports the performance and time cost of HERGC using LLMs of different scales.
 From the results.
 Although the 3 B model reduces inference time by roughly 30\% compared to the 8 B variant, it suffers a modest decline in accuracy, indicating that the more knowledge and better reasoning ability of the larger LLM is indeed helpful for MMKGC prediction.
-Additional experiment results with large visual models (LVM) and large multi-model models (LMM) are show in Appendix~\ref{app:Llava}.